 The global increase in production and consumption has a negative impact on the environment and climate, among other things by increasing greenhouse gas emissions from transportation, creating more waste and placing higher demands on natural resources.

-The lack of reliable energy, infrastructure, transport and communications slows the growth of trade in many countries.
+Lack of reliable energy, infrastructure, transport and communication technologies slows the growth of trade in many countries.
 The digital divide separating developed and developing nations and the fact that women are less likely to have access to the internet and smartphones also present challenges.

 Sida's work with trade

-The world’s least developed countries are marginalised in global trade, accounting for only 1% of exported goods, according to the World Trade Organization
+The world’s least developed countries are marginalised in global trade, accounting for only 1 percent of exported goods.
+Exports from the least developed countries have developed negatively in recent years.

-In recent years, more and more countries have raised the threshold for international trade in order to protect domestic products and services from competition from abroad, using tools such as import duties, customs duties and import quotas.
-This makes trading more expensive and more complicated and creates uncertainty on the market, not least for low-income countries.
+More and more countries have raised the threshold for international trade in order to protect domestic products and services from competition from abroad, using tools such as import duties, customs duties and import quotas.³ This makes trading more expensive and more complicated and creates uncertainty on the market, not least for low-income countries.

 Trade policy and free trade agreements

-Many of the countries with which Sida conducts development cooperation are finding it difficult to develop their trade policies and have little opportunity to participate in or influence negotiations regarding international trade agreements.
+Many of Sida´s cooperation countries are finding it difficult to develop their trade policies and are having little opportunity to participate in or influence negotiations regarding international trade agreements.
 For many countries, this is a major obstacle to playing a larger role in global trade.

 Increasing regional influence over trade in Africa